deep-data-science-track/coursera-getdata-samsung-data-set/README.md

 # coursera-getdata-samsung-data-set
-Getting and cleaning the UCI HAR data set
+Getting and cleaning the UCI HAR data set.

-The repository contains the run_analysis.R script which needs to be tun from an R console.
+The repository contains the run_analysis.R script which needs to be run from an R console.

 Requirements for running the script:
 - Package "reshape" needs to be installed in R (provides the melting/casting functionality)